Plain Sight中文版

 Timestamped: April 2026.

-Falsifiable on three axes:
+Falsifiable on two axes:

 1. Demand: If global oil demand in 2029 is above 104 mb/d, I was wrong.